-With beloved restaurants, arcade bars and institutions establishing the neighborhood’s resurgence, Portland’s Division and Clinton streets are lively places to gather with friends (and make new ones).
+With beloved restaurants, bars and Portland institutions, Portland’s Division and Clinton streets are lively places to gather with friends (and make new ones).

-No doubt one is nearby art-house Clinton Street Theater, another neighborhood haunt that has been showing cult classic The Rocky Horror Picture Show every Saturday night since 1978, reportedly the longest run in the world.
+Art-house and Portland institution Clinton Street Theater, has been showing cult classic The Rocky Horror Picture Show every Saturday night since 1978, reportedly the longest run in the world.
 Find screenings of rare films, performance art, bellydancing, burlesque and a gathering place for activists at this Clinton Street haunt.

 But to truly unwind, treat yourself the Scandinavian way with a relaxing steam at Löyly Sauna, which offers wet and dry saunas and full-body Swedish massages.
-The sparse, clean setting has a certain Zen to it, even if it’s European in its influence, and their packages bundle bodywork, steam treatments, facials and more.
+Their packages bundle bodywork, steam treatments, facials and more.

 The area’s largest annual event, the Division Street Fair, held each August, pulls together sidewalk sales, artisan booths, live music and a parade together in a family-friendly event that lasts all day.